 Are there specific requirements for participating in a Ministry?

-A number of our Ministries – such as Couples, Singles, and Seniors – welcome your attendance at their monthly meetings.
+A number of our Ministries – such as Couples, Men, Women, and Seniors – welcome your attendance at their monthly meetings.
 Other Ministries, the best example being perhaps the Dance Ministries and some of the Christian education classes have requirements or “procedures” for joining.
 Our goal is to “get you involved” so our Ministry programs are designed for inclusion, not exclusion.
 We should mention that we urge persons to complete their New Member classes as they walk toward participating in a Ministry.

 What’s all the talk about a building campaign?